Accounting & Payroll Administrator in St John’s

-Successful graduates of this program will be eligible for the Payroll Compliance Practitioner certification issued by the Canadian Payroll Association
+Successful graduates will be eligible for the Payroll Compliance Practitioner certification issued by the Canadian Payroll Association

-Our program focuses on teaching you the core accounting principles that you need to succeed in a business environment.
+Our comprehensive program brings you the right amalgamation of teaching the core accounting principles and Canadian tax knowledge you need to succeed in a business environment.
 From accounts payable and accounts receivable to cash flows and balance sheets, you’ll get the skills and training that employers want.

 Student Success Strategies 20 hours

 Software Lab: Computer Fundamentals 40